An Interview with Hudson Taylor of Athlete Ally

 There is unimaginable strength in numbers.
 If you are passionate about a cause, make a petition, get signatures, share it with your school or local newspaper, and then use that coverage to make a difference.
 Solving the smaller problems specific to your school or community will lead to greater action.

-More articles in WMC FBomb by Category: Feminism, Gloria Steinem, LGBTQIA, Misogyny, Sports
+More articles by Category: Feminism, Gloria Steinem, LGBTQIA, Misogyny, Sports

-More articles in WMC FBomb by Tag: Sexism, Male Allies, Women's leadership, Sexuality, Activism and advocacy, Title IX, News, Discrimination
+More articles by Tag: Sexism, Male Allies, Women's leadership, Sexuality, Activism and advocacy, Title IX, News, Discrimination